Flight-Free-UK/flight_free_uk_website/source/posts_travel/a-world-of-experience.html.markdown

 All the passengers had their own reasons for taking the ferry, fear of flying and a desire to take a large amount of luggage probably being the most common.
 For Rosanna and me it was part of a longer trip to travel around the world without taking any flights.

-> "All the passengers had their own reasons for taking the ferry.
-For Rosanna and me it was part of a longer trip to travel around the world without taking any flights."
+> All the passengers had their own reasons for taking the ferry.
+For Rosanna and me it was part of a longer trip to travel around the world without taking any flights.

 What had started as a daydream to visit Japan because of a poster about Onsen etiquette quickly evolved.
 We had both always wanted to ride the trans-siberian railway, visit China and watch basketball in the USA (ok, that one was just a dream of mine) and when you link all those things together on an atlas it looks like a nice straight route.
 Reality is a lot more complex than drawing a line on map, but also a lot more entertaining.